Fitness Equipment Reviews

 Even better, it can be moved around the house easily thanks to the transport wheels on the front of the unit.
 Pull it out into the middle of the living room for your workout, and then wheel it back to the corner for storage.

-Track your session on the digital LCD monitor, which reports all of the typical metrics: speed, distance, calories, pulse rate.
+Track your session on the digital LCD monitor, which reports all of the typical metrics: speed, distance, calories, and pulse rate.

 Use your phone or tablet with ease, thanks to the particular slot it has to support your device of choice.

 This elliptical machine has a belt-driven flywheel so that you can expect a smooth ride.
-And, it has eight levels of magnetic resistance so you can easily step up your workout by simply turning the knob.
+And it has eight levels of magnetic resistance, so you can easily step up your workout by simply turning the knob.

 This machine also has leg stabilizers to make sure that the machine doesn’t rock, tip, or sway on uneven surfaces.